Skip to main navigation Skip to main content

 Learning outcomes

-1. Identify opportunities for hepatitis B testing and vaccination among at-risk people.
+1. Identify when hepatitis B testing and vaccination is needed for at risk people.

-2. Summarise primary care clinicians’ role in identifying, diagnosing, monitoring, and treating people with chronic hepatitis B.
+2. Describe the primary care role in diagnosing, monitoring, and managing chronic hepatitis B.

-3. Utilise hepatitis B referral and clinical support tools.
+3. Use hepatitis B referral pathways and clinical support tools to support safe and effective patient management.

 Disclaimer